repository-preservation/lcmap-tap/README.md

 #### Abstract:

-This plotting tool was built to aid in the analysis of LCMAP products generated with PyCCD.
-Multispectral time series models and calculated indices at a specified point location are available for plotting.
+This plotting tool is being developed to provide visualization and analysis support of LCMAP products generated with PyCCD.
+Multispectral time-series models and calculated indices at a specified point location are available for plotting.
 The plots by default include all ARD observations, PyCCD time-segment model-fits, time-segment attributes including start, end, and break dates, and datelines representing annual increments on day 1 of each